-All collaborative piano students must satisfy the language requirement for instrumental students and must demonstrate proficiency in English diction.
+All collaborative piano students must demonstrate proficiency in English diction.
 Additional diction requirements in French, German, and Italian apply as described below:

 - Students with a Vocal Collaboration Emphasis must demonstrate proficiency in diction in each of the three languages. - Students with an Instrumental Collaboration Emphasis must demonstrate proficiency in diction for one of the three languages. - Students with a Balanced Collaboration Emphasis must demonstrate proficiency in diction for two of the three languages.